 "Your wild-foraged Pineywoods Heritage Beef is the best meat I've ever tasted!" - Rinol A, Hoboken, NJ

-We let our heritage chickens free range on the property and supplement their diet with non-soy, organic feed from Reedy Fork Organic Farm in Gibsonville, NC.
+We let our heritage chickens and turkeys free range on the farm and supplement their diet with non-soy, organic feed from Reedy Fork Organic Farm in Gibsonville, NC.

 Where to buy